RawanAlmallki/Project1/README.md

  During the years (2016-2017), data from the Traffic Department of the Ministry of Interior showed an increase in the main regions of Makkah, Riyadh and the Eastern region above the mean number of accidents.

 ### Recommendations:
-- You have to be careful and focus when you driving in Makkah.
-Seems like the accidents is a lot higher than average.
+- You have to be careful and focus when driving in the major regions of Saudi Arabia.
+Accidents show much higher than the mean number of accidents in these regions.

-- More scrutiny should be made into traffic violations in Makkah region and made plans to repair or modify existing roads, as well as when made plans to build new roads.
+- The traffic department should conduct more scrutiny and develop plans for the most densely populated regions.